phalcon/incubator/Library/Phalcon/Translate/Adapter/README.md

-		    'db'                     => $this->di->get('db'), // Here we're getting the database from DI 'table'                  => 'translations', // The table that is storing the translations 'language'               => $this->request->getBestLanguage(), // Now we're getting the best language for the user 'useIcuMessageFormatter' => true, // Optional, if need formatting message using ICU MessageFormatter ]);
+		    'db'                     => $this->di->get('db'), // Here we're getting the database from DI 'table'                  => 'translations', // The table that is storing the translations 'language'               => $this->request->getBestLanguage(), // Now we're getting the best language for the user ]);
 	}